protectione055/gfe_driver_gtx/README.md

-Our version of GFE_Driver is developed on top of the original GFE_Driver (https://github.com/cwida/gfe_driver) and modified GFE_Driver (https://github.com/PerFuchs/gfe_driver/tree/master) used to evaluate previous works.
+Our version of GFE_Driver is developed on top of the original GFE_Driver (https://github.com/cwida/gfe_driver) and modified GFE_Driver (https://github.com/PerFuchs/gfe_driver/tree/master) that are used to evaluate previous works.

 GFE Driver
 ---